Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

-# Shattered dreams: CSVW's annotated table
+# Aligning Linked Data and the CSVW annotated table

 One of CSVW's [stated use
 cases](https://www.w3.org/TR/2016/NOTE-csvw-ucr-20160225/#R-AnnotationAndSupplementaryInfo)